Mightybaac/Token-Rails-Controller/README.md

 ____________________________________________________________________________________________________
-To add the code to Rails CRM, you would need to follow these steps:
+To add the code to CRM-in-Rails, you would need to follow these steps:

 Create a new controller: In the terminal, run rails generate controller SolanaPrice show.
 This will create a new controller file in the app/controllers folder and a view file in the app/views folder.